 - You associate your feed with your dynamic remarketing campaign.

-Ad extension data
+Ad asset data

 Location targeting data feeds